manuel-guillen/AzureDevOpsBoardCLIScripts/README.md

 ### 1. `createItems.ps1`

-Automates creation of Azure DevOps work items and relations based off a JSON config files, supporting default values (which can be universally applied and replaced without touching main work item template configs) and recursive related-item new item creation.
+Automates creation of Azure DevOps work items and relations based off a JSON config file, supporting default values (which can be universally applied and replaced without touching main work item template configs) and recursive related-item new item creation.

 #### Usage